maplesond/spectre/doc/source/developing.rst

 We use the javapackager program that comes with the JDK for this.
 Currently we support .deb (debian/ubuntu), .dmg (mac) and .exe (windows) installers.
 To create the installer first ensure no maven module version numbers contain the "-SNAPSHOT" suffix
 (see above section for modifiying version numbers), then build spectre on the required platform using the following command:
 `mvn clean install -Drelease`.
-You will find the installer in `./build/dist`.
+You will find the installer within `./build/dist` (possibly `./build/dist/installer/bundles` depending on platform).

 IMPORTANT NOTE: We strongly recommend you use JDK9 for this task.
 Results with JDK8 may vary.
 Please ensure the JAVA_HOME variable is set to ensure this correctly setup.